20 Things You May Not Have Known About Wisconsin

 -

-The term “cheesehead” actually started as a term the German soldiers used to insult the Dutch during World War II.
-These days, the term is used in more of an endearing way to describe cheese-loving Wisconsinites.
-The first cheesehead was worn at a Brewers game, not a Packers game, and was a couch cushion with holes burned in the foam and painted yellow.
-Learn more and find a cheesehead of your own at the Green Bay Packers Hall of Fame.
+The first Wisconsin cheesehead was actually worn at a Milwaukee Brewers game!
+What started as a couch cushion with holes burned in the foam and painted yellow quickly became the iconic symbol known today.
+Learn more and find an (official) cheesehead of your own at the Green Bay Packers Hall of Fame.

 -